absinthe-graphql/absinthe/guides/testing.md

 ```

-Phoenix generates the `MyAppWeb.ConnCase` testhelper module.
+Phoenix generates the `MyAppWeb.ConnCase` test helper module.
 This supplies the
 `conn` variable containing the request and response.
 It also has helper functions
 such as [`post/3`](https://hexdocs.pm/phoenix/Phoenix.ConnTest.html#post/3)
 and [`json_response/2`](https://hexdocs.pm/phoenix/Phoenix.ConnTest.html#json_response/2).

 The query is stored in the `@user_query` module attribute.
 We post this document to
-the GraphQL endpoint at "/api", along with a map of variables which will be
+the GraphQL endpoint at `/api`, along with a map of variables which will be
-transformed to arguments to the `getUser` query.
+transformed to arguments for the `getUser` query.

-The response to the query is then asserted to be json and of the right shape.
+The response to the query can then be directly asserted to be a JSON object of the right shape.